 While gum disease is one of the most pervasive health conditions seen in pets, it is also one of the most easily preventable.
-At Carriage Animal Hospital in Lombard, our doctors and staff are equipped to treat a variety of dental health issues.
+At Carriage Animal Hospital in Lombard, our veterinarians and staff are equipped to treat a variety of dental health issues.
 Furthermore, they’re here to help you develop healthy oral care habits for your pet that will keep them healthy and happy for years to come.

 Our Dental Services

 With our cutting edge dental equipment, we can effectively diagnose and treat gum disease in its earliest stages.
 This involves the following services: